-For the year ended June 30, 2015, the annual money-weighted rate of return for the State Patrol Retirement Fund was 5.00%.
-The money-weighted rate of return is a method of calculating periodby-period returns on pension plan investments that adjusts for the changing amounts actually invested.
+For the year ended June 30, 2016, the Legislators Retirement Fund assets were depleted, and therefore an annual money-weighted rate of return cannot be calculated.
+The money-weighted rate of return is a method of calculating period-by-period returns on pension plan investments that adjusts for the changing amounts actually invested.
 For purposes of this schedule, the money-weighted rate of return is calculated as the internal rate of return on pension plan investments, net of pension plan investment expense.